 - Wichita Art Museum is free on Saturdays year-round.

-- The Sedgwick County Zoo has FREE ADMISSION on Tuesday evenings during the month of July.
+- The Sedgwick County Zoo has $3 ADMISSION on Tuesdays during the month of July.
 (We love this!
-As you can imagine, it does get crowded, but it’s a great way to get free zoo admission!)
+As you can imagine, it does get crowded, but it’s a great way to get cheap zoo admission!)

 - The Wichita-Sedgwick County Historical Museum is generally free on Final Fridays, but be sure to check the schedule.
 Even when it’s not free, it’s one of the most affordable museums in Wichita – and it’s fascinating, so be sure to check it out!